NSC TV Blumenau: Digital television

 The broadcaster started its digital broadcasts on April 25, 2013, during the broadcast of RBS Notícias, whose opening event was attended by several municipal and state authorities and Grupo RBS.
 Special reports were shown on television news throughout the week, and on April 26, the Jornal do Almoço special was shown in high definition.
 Local programs began to be produced in the format on August 29, 2014, making the station the first to generate local programming in high definition.

 Transition to digital signal

 The station turned off its analog signal, over VHF channel 3, on November 28, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 34, using PSIP to display NSC TV Blumenau's virtual channel as 3 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 34, using virtual channel 3.

 Programming

 Currently, the station produces the Jornal do Almoço, presented by Patrícia Silveira, in addition to the comments of Valther Ostermann.
 The rest of the programming is made up of programs generated by NSC TV Florianópolis and Globo's national programs.
 Specials are also produced and shown throughout the state, such as the Oktoberfest parade.
 The local coordination of journalism is Katiuscia Reis.

 Since it became part of RBS TV, the station has produced local blocks of Jornal do Almoço and RBS Notícias, in an integrated manner with the network head in Florianópolis.
 For a few years, it also produced RBS Comunidade on weekends, which addressed issues and initiatives of local interest in the region, as well as its co-sisters throughout the state.
 On May 7, 2010, Jornal do Almoço began to be presented entirely from Blumenau, depending only on the weather forecast recorded in Florianópolis.
 On November 22 of the same year, the broadcaster inaugurated a new scenario in Globo's standard, which had some modifications with the debut of the new television news graphics in 2015.

 That year, due to cost constraints, RBS TV Blumenau extinguished the local block of RBS Notícias in January.
 In March 2017, it also cut the final two blocks of Jornal do Almoço, which again had a part broadcast from Florianópolis, but in August, it resumed production of another local block.

 In April 2018, Joelson dos Santos, who had presented Jornal do Almoço for about 8 years, left NSC TV Blumenau, being replaced by Adriana Krauss, who had already presented the telejournal between 2002 and 2004.
 Krauss was temporarily replaced by Vanessa Nora during her maternity leave, until in January 2019, Nora left the attraction, which was taken over by reporter Marina Dalcastagne.
 On August 12, the broadcaster resumed the full production of Jornal do Almoço, returning to the scheme before 2017.

 On June 17, 2022, Adriana Krauss left NSC TV Blumenau, being replaced by reporter Patrícia Silveira in the presentation of Jornal do Almoço, and by Katiuscia Reis in the local journalism coordination.